WilliamMartini/WASM/toolchain-comparison/Lucet/README.md

 ```***.**.***.143```

 ## Getting started with Lucet
-Soruce of the tutorial: https://github.com/fastly/lucet/wiki
+Source of the tutorial: https://github.com/fastly/lucet/wiki

 ### Setting up the environment
 1. The Lucet repository uses git submodules.
 Make sure they are checked out by running ```git submodule init && git submodule update```.